Alexisbol/ada-template-website/.ipynb_checkpoints/README-checkpoint.md

 <h3>Conclusion</h3>
 <p>
 This analysis shows that long-term interest rates are a key driver of sector performance.
 Sectors that depend heavily on profits far in the future tend to suffer when rates are high.
-Ror example, technology firms often reinvest in growth rather than generating immediate profits, making them more sensitive to higher rates.
+For example, technology firms often reinvest in growth rather than generating immediate profits, making them more sensitive to higher rates.
 By contrast, sectors tied to current economic activity, such as energy or industrials, earn profits today and are therefore more resilient, which makes long-term yields a useful lens for sector-level analysis.
 </p>